Country _ Name

 Obligations and requirements to provide financial advisory and broking services, or ancillary services described above

-The FISCMA defines “investment advisory business” as the business of providing advice on the value of financial investment instruments and other investable assets or on the investment decisions of the client.
+The FISCMA defines 'investment advisory business' as the business of providing advice on the value of financial investment instruments and other investable assets or on the investment decisions of the client.
 Thus, where one provides advice so that clients can make investment decisions directly based on such advice, one is engaging in an investment advisory business, which requires registration with the FSC.
 The registration eligibility requirements are similar to those of the discretionary investment business license, and the minimum capital required is KRW 250 million.

 Where the service provider manages investment assets by making investment decisions (partially or wholly) on behalf of clients, such services will qualify as a discretionary investment business, and such service provider will have to register and meet the requirements described in Section b above.
 We note that the applicable minimum capital requirement is higher than that of an investment advisory business.
 In the past, mobile discretionary investment businesses were required to maintain a minimum capital of KRW 4 billion, but this requirement was replaced in 2019 with the lower KRW 1.5 requirement applicable to other discretionary investment service providers in an effort to promote robo-advisors.

 In sum, to operate a robo-advisor service or automatic trading system, the service provider will have to register as either a discretionary investment business or investment advisory business depending on whether the investor makes its own investment decisions directly.
-For reference, Fint, one of Korea’s leading robo-advisor companies, conducts its business under a discretionary investment structure, taking care of the entire investment process, from d
+For reference, Fint, one of Korea's leading robo-advisor companies, conducts its business under a discretionary investment structure, taking care of the entire investment process, from deposits and withdrawals to the composition and management of global ETF portfolios tailored to the customers' investment preferences.
+In contrast, AIM operates under an investment advisory model, providing a customized asset portfolio and advice from investment experts when customers input their financial situation and asset management goals.

-Lastly, if one provides advice concerning investment judgments with respect to financial investment instruments or the value of financial investment instruments using periodicals published to be viewed by an unspecified number of people, email, etc., one will be considered as engaging in a "quasi-investment advisory business".
+Lastly, if one provides advice concerning investment judgments with respect to financial investment instruments or the value of financial investment instruments using periodicals published to be viewed by an unspecified number of people, email, etc., one will be considered as engaging in a 'quasi-investment advisory business'.
 In this case, one must file disclose that it is engaging in such business by filing a report with the FSC.

 Additional comments regarding the legal situation for financial advisory and broking services, or adjacent services or what FinTech’s must be aware of in this business area